What is it?

-Acid reflux — By far the most common cause of esophagitis is acid reflux (also called gastroesophageal reflux disease or GERD).
+- Acid reflux — By far the most common cause of esophagitis is acid reflux (also called gastroesophageal reflux disease or GERD).
 It is a backflow of digestive acid from the stomach, resulting in a chemical burn of the esophagus.

 - Eating disorders — Similar to acid reflux, frequent vomiting can cause acid burn in the esophagus.
 Esophagitis sometimes is seen in people with eating disorders such as bulimia.

-Medications ("Pill esophagitis") — Some common medications also can cause a chemical burn in the esophagus.
-Pills that are most likely to cause esophagitis include:
+- Medications ("Pill esophagitis") — Some common medications also can cause a chemical burn in the esophagus.
+Pills that are most likely to cause esophagitis include

-nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn)
+- nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn)

-osteoporosis medications such as alendronate (Fosamax) or risedronate (Actonel)
+- osteoporosis medications such as alendronate (Fosamax) or risedronate (Actonel)

-Chemotherapy and radiation therapy for cancer — Some of these treatments can injure the esophagus lining, resulting in esophagitis.
+- Chemotherapy and radiation therapy for cancer — Some of these treatments can injure the esophagus lining, resulting in esophagitis.

-Infections — Infections in the esophagus also can cause esophagitis.
+- Infections — Infections in the esophagus also can cause esophagitis.
 They usually occur in people with a weak immune system.
-Esophagitis from infections is common in people who have HIV infection, use steroid medicines long-term, have had organ transplants, or have been treated with chemotherapy for cancer.
+Esophagitis from infections is more likely to occur in people who have uncontrolled HIV infection, use steroid medicines long-term, have had organ transplants, or have been treated with chemotherapy for cancer.
 Only a few types of infection are common in the esophagus, such as

-herpes virus (HSV)
+- herpes virus (HSV)

 The main symptoms of esophagitis are:

-Pain in the chest (behind the breastbone) or throat.
-The pain can be burning, heavy or sharp.
+- Pain in the chest (behind the breastbone) or throat.
+The pain can be burning, heavy, or sharp.
 If acid reflux is the cause of esophagitis, the pain may be worse after meals or when you lie flat.
 Pain from esophagitis may be constant or may come and go.

-Swallowing problems including worsening of the chest pain when you swallow or a feeling of food sticking in your chest after you swallow
+- Swallowing problems, including worsening of the chest pain when you swallow or a feeling of food sticking in your chest after you swallow.

-Bleeding, seen as blood in vomit or as darkening of the stools
+- Bleeding, seen as blood in vomit or as darkening of the stools.

 The diagnosis often is made based on your symptoms.